-Typically the Sales Order Number is found on the Software License sheet that you received with your Grass Valley product.
+Typically the Sales Order Number is found on the Software License sheet that you received from Grass Valley.

 The Summary dialog box displays.

 6. Review the License Request information and click Finish.

 A License Request text file, License Request <SalesNumber>.txt, is generated and saved to the Windows Desktop.